00startupkit/gql-server-boilderplate.go/README.md

 # Starting the Server
 The project is configured with *[cosmtrek/air](https://github.com/cosmtrek/air)* to hot reload.
 The config is located in `.air.toml`.
 After downloading the  *air* executable with `go install github.com/cosmtrek/air@latest`, the hot-reloadable server can be started by running `air`.

+# Adding Database Models
+The database models are defined in `dbmodel/db_model.go`.
+To add a model to be auto-migrated on startup, define the model struct and add it to the `Models` variable found in that file.